adriancast/api/README.md

 # Exercises

 Build a API using your tool of choice.
-You should create 2 routes:
+You should create the following routes:
 - Given a client ID, return the hotel tags that match their taste.
 For example, if Carlos booked a hotel that is "adults" category and another hotel that is "beach" category, the endpoint should return that for Carlos their tags are "beach" and "adults"

 - Given a hotel_id and a year, return the clients that did a booking.